TYPO3-Documentation/terminology/Documentation/BackendLayout.md

 - **"Page Template" is clearer and modern**: It reflects both the backend layout structure and the frontend rendering logic.

-- **Improves usability**: Editors can better understand they are selecting how a page is structured and displayed, not just its backend grid layout.
+- **Improves usability**: Editors can better understand that they are selecting how a page is structured and displayed, not just its backend grid layout.

 - **Aligns with common CMS terminology**: Other CMSs like WordPress and Drupal